jacomore/PIZur_imager/docs/usage/Getting Started.rst

     * *refmode*:  ``str`` object defining the edge reference of the PI stage is performed.
 It can be either *"FNL"* for refering at negative edge, i.e 0, or *"FPL"* for referencing at positive edge, i.e 102.
     * *trig_type*:  ``int`` object defining the type of triggering to use.
 If set to 0, then a **line trigger** is produced by the PI controller every time the stage reaches a target position.
 However, the type of trigger upon which this software is developed is the 6.
 In this modality, every time the stage is motion, the trigger is **high**, whereas it goes **down** as soon as the stage stops.
 Therefore, when the *type* of scan_pars is not "continuous", the DAQ trigger on the positive edge (when the stage starts moving), while in "discrete" it triggers on the negative edge (when it stops in a position).

-At this point, the *"input_dicts.json"* can be imported in the following way:
+The import of *"input_dicts.json"* can be readily through the *input_validator* function, that not only transforms the entries of the "input_dicts.json" file into a Python dictionary, but also validates the compatibility/correctness of the input values.
+The import is performed as:

 .. code-block:: python

    :lineno-start: 1

-    openPars = open('../input/input_dicts.json')
-    inpars = json.load(openPars)
+    inpars = input_validator()
     scan_pars = inpars["scan_pars"]

 Note that *scan_pars* can be easily selected because it is the value of the key *"scan_pars"* of inpars.
-| Let's now see how to use InputProcessor:
+| The function *evaluate_daq_pars* of the module InputProcessor processes the *scan_pars* extracted from the *inPars* dictionary and returns the parameters that should be input in the DAQ (data acquisition) tab of the Zurich lock-in.
+This is performed as follows:

 .. code-block:: python
    :lineno-start: 1

-    ip = InputProcessor(scan_pars)
-    daq_pars = ip.evaluate_daq_pars()
+    daq_pars = evaluate_daq_pars(scan_pars)
     print("Data Acquisition parameters:")
     for k, v in daq_pars.items():
         print(k+": ", v)

-the method ``evaluate_daq_part`` is called on the instantiated object **ip** and directly returns a dictionary with the DAQ parameters (daq_pars), which is printed on the terminal.
 At that point, one may want to insert these parameters in the DAQ of the lock-in, which could take some time.
 A valid solution is to define a function for producing a pausing I/O interface:

 .. _pausefunc:
 .. code-block:: python
    :lineno-start: 1

     def press_any_key_to_continue():
+        """
+        Pauses the program execution until the user presses any key.
+        If the ESC key is pressed, the program terminates.
+        """
-        print("Press any key to continue, or ESC to exit.") while True:
+        print("Program is pausing: when you're done working on the Zurich lock-in, press any key to continue, or ESC to exit.") print("Waiting for user input...")
+        while True:
-            key = keyboard.read_event()
+            pressed_key = keyboard.read_event()
             try:
-                if key.name == 'esc':
+                if pressed_key.name == 'esc':
-                    print("\nyou pressed Esc, so exiting...")
+                    print("\nYou pressed ESC, so exiting...")
                     sys.exit(0)
                 else:
                     print("Continuing program...")
                     break
             except:
                 break